stabix/stabix/doc/slip_transmission.rst

       b) basal vs prismatic <a> slip systems and c) prismatic <a> vs prismatic <a>
       slip systems in function of misorientation angle.*

-   A resistance factor of the grain boundary can be described by the following equation :
+   A resistance factor of the grain boundary can be described by the following equation:

     .. math:: GB_\text{resfac} = 1 - m'
         :label: resistance_factor